Skip to main content

 Sure, but not always.

-If we take an example of Zuckerberg, he became a billionaire starting from scratch, building up a tech platform and creating jobs.
+If I take an example of Zuckerberg, he became a billionaire starting from scratch, building up a tech platform and creating jobs.
 But after he became a billionaire, there were no more innovations.
 He just spent billions acquiring WhatsApp, Instagram etc, and creating a monopoly.
 He also acquired 80 or so companies, only to close off competition, absorb talent or absorb ideas and innovations.
 So much for billionaires creating jobs.
 It is actually some of the marvellous start-ups that bring innovative solutions and create jobs.

 The billionaires also gain enormous influence over governments through financial muscle and use the influence to ensure low taxes for themselves, as well as for bypassing environmental and safety standards.